saratchendra/Loan-Prediction/README.md

 # Loan-Prediction
-Loan Prediction using Regression Model
+Loan Prediction using Regression Model.
+Its a good way to understand basics